Medical Costs After Retirement

 As you begin your retirement planning process there are likely only two main risks that are on your mind: inflation and market decline.
 However, upon entering retirement these risks in themselves will magnify and others will arise.
 It is safe to assume that after retirement other risks such as outliving your savings and medical costs will begin to weigh heavily on your mind – and rightfully so.

-Medical costs after retirement are estimated to continue to rise at a steady inflation rate of 5.8 percent through 2020, according to “National Health Spending Predictions Through 2020”- Health Affairs.
+Medical costs after retirement are estimated to continue to rise at a steady inflation rate of 5.8 percent through 2028, according to the Medicare Board of Trustees.
 With an already shockingly high out-of-pocket health care expense estimate for retirees, it is no wonder that medical costs after retirement is such risky business.
 Especially when not accounted for.

 Can I Rely On Medicare To Cover Medical Costs After Retirement?

-The answer to this is yes and no. Yes Medicare will cover some of your medical costs after retirement, and no you cannot rely on them to cover them all.
-In fact, The Employee Benefit Retirement Institute says that Medicare only covers roughly 51 percent of medical expenses after retirement.
+The answer to this is yes and no. Yes Medicare will cover most of your medical costs after retirement, and no you cannot rely on them to cover them all.

 It is important to take the time to properly educate yourself on the Medicare plans available, what the potential cost to you is, and what they cover prior to selecting a plan.
 Here is brief overview of what each plan is about.